-The potluck is the convivial time of the forays, with everyone gathering, sharing, and exchanging stories, often over a glass of good wine.
+The potluck is the convivial time of the forays, with everyone gathering, sharing, and exchanging stories.
 SOMA Culinary Group members bring portable stoves, cookware, and condiments, and take charge of cooking up mushrooms gathered on the foray to complement the potluck dishes.

 When and where

 During the mushroom season (from September to May), SOMA leads monthly forays on the Saturday morning following the Thursday night meeting.
 Forays are usually at Salt Point State Park.
 Meet at 10am at Woodside Campground public area which is central in Salt Point, almost directly across from Gerstle Cove Campground—we highly encourage car pooling.

 As a consequence of State Park permit requirements:

 - There is a day use fee of $8/vehicle (Yet another reason to carpool!)